 Hydroponic Growth Chamber

 Dr. Choi led the construction of a 10'x12'x8' high growth chamber at the CEAC for increased control and monitoring of Hydroponic crops.
-The chamber has since been used for other projects.
-For a full description, go to research projects, "Design & Construction of Growth Chambers for the FDA".
+The chamber has since been used for projects in the South Pole and for the Lunar Greenhouse Prototype.

 Additional greenhouses and growth chambers, dedicated to research in plant physiological studies, and engineering systems design and evaluation, are a part of the master plan for the CEAC.